DeNepo/component-based-design/lesson-plans/component-structure.md

 This lesson will cover a helpful process for structuring the components in your apps:

 1. Create a wireframe of the page
-2. Write all visual components (stateless!)
+2. Write all functional/pure components, these are only visual and do not `useState`.
+They just render data.
-3. Write stateful "container" component to manage the visual components
+3. Write stateful "container" component to manage the visual components, and define the callbacks necessary for event listeners and `useState`

 Following this process will help you decouple the visuals from the page's logic, making it easier to maintain the UI and the "brains" of your app separately.

 ## Before Class

 Nothing new technically!
 This lesson is all about planning with the React features you've already learned.
-Make sure you show upa ready to work with:
+Make sure you show up ready to work with:

 - Functional Components w/ JSX
 - Event listeners & handlers